-15. 5.
-2 Edge Trigger
+15.5.2 Edge Trigger

-Edge trigger distinguishes the trigger points by seeking the specified edge (rising, falling, rising & falling) and trigger level.
-Trigger source and slope can be set in the trigger dialog box.
+Edge trigger distinguishes the trigger points by seeking the specified edge (rising, falling, alternating) and trigger level.
+The trigger source and slope can be set in the trigger dialog box.

-Touch the Source area to select trigger source, and touch the Slope area to select rising, falling or alter.
+Touch the Source area to select trigger source, and touch the Slope area to select rising, falling, or alternating.

-Rising --Only trigger on the rising edge
+Rising -- Only trigger on the rising edge